kvatra/test-tickets-gate/docs/endpoints/index.rst

 All response DTOs are inheritors of the ``Affiliateforge\PhpAdmitadApi\Api\ResponseDTO`` class and have function ``getOriginalResponse`` to get the original HTTP response.

+Many endpoints have meta information in their response.
+For such endpoints, the response will have the `getMeta` method, which returns an DTO with getters for all fields

 HTTP/API Errors
 ===============